01 of 05

 Embossing or tooling of paper and metal foils is a useful technique for making lots of decorated surfaces for miniatures.
 The fish shown above is a child's project embossed on aluminum foil, backed with glue to hold the foil shape, and colored with Pebeo Vitrea 160 glass paints.

 The same effect can be done in miniature to produce faux stained glass panels, or faux enameled box or pictures.
 Gel pens, like the Sakura Glaze pens, will make a similar effect to glass paints on foil but are less permanent and can only be used on objects which are rarely handled.

 In addition, embossing techniques are useful for creating raised lines in printable miniatures or metal sheets, to replicate punched pie safe designs or decorative plant holders or to produce raised paper surfaces for furniture or cornice trims.
 Regardless of whether you use metal foils or paper, the techniques are very similar.

-This is a different technique from embossing paper with stencils which is well demonstrated on the Family Crafts site, and which is another useful technique for many miniatures.
+This is a different technique from embossing paper with stencils which is another useful technique for many miniatures.

 02 of 05